Skip to content

 (Not an) Option 3: wait till Rosetta support is there in Docker Desktop

 Well this is not a real option, but there's an issue https://github.com/docker/roadmap/issues/384 to add the Apple's Rosetta 2 emulator for Docker Desktop for Mac.
-But it's just an open issue, no commitments have been made.
+But, as of October 2024, it's still an open issue.

-Option 4: manually set up the CPU emulation and install Docker on a virtual machine
+Option 4 (for desperate): install Docker on a virtual machine with CPU emulation

 Use the UTM virtual machine manager for MacOS, create a virtual machine in emulation mode, install Ubuntu Server on it and run your image there.
 This works, but:

-• the performance is poor.
-Like a really, really poor.
+• the performance is bad.
+Like a really, really bad.

 • your software will run on a virtual machine, so you need to manually take care of port forwarding of all your required ports to your VM (not only typical docker port exposing, but also forwarding ports to the VM)

-• sharing a folder with the VM using UTM is requires installing additional tools in the guest system and non-trivial setup
+• sharing a folder with the VM using UTM requires installing additional tools in the guest system and a non-trivial setup

 Comments